Discordin-moniosaajat/SalaKonna/README.md

 `NOTE!
 This is not meant to be a step-by-step guide on how to overall set up a discord bot on your own server nor is it about how discord bots work and are used, for that you will have to rely on other documentation like the link provided at the start. `

-`Instead, this is only meant to be a demonstration of how this exact bot works. `
+`Instead, this is only meant to be a demonstration on how to get this exact bot running. `

 ## How it works